OSA413/Sonic4_ModLoader/README.md

 0. Follow the steps from "How to install mods" section.

-1. Every time you change something in mods (files, mods priority, etc.), run "AMBPatcher.exe"
+1. Every time you change something in mods (files, mods priority, etc.), run `AMBPatcher.exe`

 ## How to make this Mod Loader work with your mod